Chief Charles H. Hinnant

-Cumberland City Police Department Chief Charles H. Hinnant is a 43-year law enforcement veteran.
+Cumberland City Police Department Chief Charles H. Hinnant has more than 40 years of experience in law enforcement.
 This professional law enforcement experience includes serving in State, County and City law enforcement agencies.

 Chief Hinnant began his law enforcement career January 3, 1972 as a member of the Maryland State Police 68th Academy Class.
 During his tenure he served as a Patrol Trooper, Criminal Investigator, Covert Narcotics Investigator, Criminal Investigation Division Supervisor, Barrack Commander, Division Commander and Region Commander, retiring January 1, 2001 at the rank of Major.